wordjelly/term-extract/README.markdown

 ## Description:

+The original Term-extract gem depends on the rbtagger gem for POS recognition.

+I noticed a major bug with rbtagger.
+Under heavy load, ruby reports a buffer overflow, which points at the .so files used by rbtagger.
+Parallel processing over large document sets was impossible.
+This gem eliminates the need for the rbtagger gem, and instead ports the engtagger gem for the POS recognition.

+This combination works well under heavy load, and does not report any buffer overflow errors, even when processing over 1.3 million documents, over 12 cpu cores, in a multithreaded sidekiq driven ruby program.
+The syntax and all other features remain unchanged.

-term_extract extracts proper nouns (named things like 'Manchester United') and ordinary nouns (like 'event') from text documents.
+Term_extract extracts proper nouns (named things like 'Manchester United') and ordinary nouns (like 'event') from text documents.

 ## Usage: